 When you had to tell them what you’d believed had been wrong,

-I’d be the breath in your brown bag till it’s gone.
+You knew I’d be the breath in your bag, just breathe on

 And again, we’d watch friends and family fall out line,